openjournals/joss/docs/announcement.md

 ## Embracing the hack

 In the long term we should move away from closed/proprietary solutions such as Scopus and Web of Science that primarily track papers and their citations, and instead move to tools that can track things without DOIs such as http://depsy.org.
-However, that's the long-term fix, and not the one that helps [research software engineers](http://www.rse.ac.uk/who.html) and researchers who are already spending significant amounts of time writing code.
+However, that's the long-term fix, and not the one that helps [research software engineers](http://www.rse.ac.uk/who.html) and researchers who are already spending significant amounts of time writing code today.

 If software papers are currently the best solution for gaining career credit for software, then shouldn't we make it as easy as possible to create a software paper?
 Building high quality software is already a lot of work — what if we could make the process of writing a software paper take less than an hour?